jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 ```

 The `crypto_box_open_detached()` function verifies and decrypts an encrypted
-message `c` whose length is `clen` using the recipient's secret key `sk` and the
+message `c`, whose length is `clen`, using the recipient's secret key `sk` and the
 sender's public key `pk`.

 `clen` doesn't include the tag, so this length is the same as the plaintext.

 The plaintext is put into `m` after verifying that `mac` is a valid
-authentication tag for this ciphertext, with the given nonce `n` and key `k`.
+authentication tag for this ciphertext with the given nonce `n` and key `k`.

-The function returns `-1` if the verification fails, or `0` on success.
+The function returns `-1` if the verification fails and `0` on success.

 ## Precalculation interface

-Applications that send several messages to the same receiver or receive several
+Applications that send several messages to the same recipient or receive several
-messages from the same sender can gain speed by calculating the shared key only
+messages from the same sender can improve performance by calculating the shared key only
-once, and reusing it in subsequent operations.
+once and reusing it in subsequent operations.

 ```c
 int crypto_box_beforenm(unsigned char *k, const unsigned char *pk,